 Instructions

-- In a pan heat 2 tablespoon oil + 1 tbsp butter.
+- In a pan heat 2 tablespoon oil + 1 tablespoon butter.

 - Now, add the cumin seeds, bay leaf, cardamom, peppercorn, cinnamon and dried red chillies.